projectcalico/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 Application layer policy for {{site.prodname}} allows you to write policies that enforce against both network layer attributes, like IP addresses or ports, and application layer attributes like HTTP methods or paths.
 It can also enforce policy based on cryptographically secure identities, allowing you to reduce trust in your network.
 See Application Layer Policy Introduction for more information.

 # Enable {{site.prodname}} support for application layer policy

 Support for application layer policy is not enabled by default in
 {{site.prodname}} installs, since it requires extra CPU and memory resources to operate.
 After installing {{site.prodname}}, return to this page and continue.

-Apply an updated manifest for the `calico/node` DaemonSet which enables application layer policy support.
+Apply an updated manifest for the `{{site.nodecontainer}}` DaemonSet which enables application layer policy support.

 If you installed {{site.prodname}} for policy and networking with the etcd